-On November 24, South Brooklyn’s foremost farm-to-table spot will be serving up a traditional (or not so traditional) Thanksgiving feast.
-Take the classic route with a turkey dinner followed by pie or deviate with yellowfin tuna and the arctic char.
+On November 28, South Brooklyn’s foremost farm-to-table spot will be serving up a traditional (or not so traditional) Thanksgiving feast.
+Take the classic route with a turkey dinner followed by pumpkin pie or try a chanterelle casserole or oyster stew.

 Times: 12:00-8:30PM.
 Reservations can be made by emailing email@example.com

 Getting There: B or Q train to Cortelyou Road

 This far-flung Queens neighborhood is best known to most Manhattanites for its proximity to JFK, but it’s also one of the city’s best unheralded stops for opulent Italian-American cuisine.
 At this waterfront restaurant, start with an antipasto platter of shrimp-stuffed mushrooms, fried calamari and hand-rolled mozzarella with sopressata, before moving on to pork osso bucco or pollo marsala.
 There’s traditional turkey, too, but of course it comes filled with spicy, sausage stuffing.

 Cost: $55 / adult for a four-course meal.
 Children’s menu for $25

 Times: Reservations between 1pm to 6pm, call 718-843-8387 for reservations.